52North/wps-js/README.md

 ```
 /**
- * WPS 2.0 getStatus operation to retrieve the status of an executed job
+ * WPS 2.0 getResult operation to retrieve the status of an executed job
  *
  * Not usable with WPS 1.0
  *